ivankrato/raspberry-pi-cdplayer/README.md

 ## Build

 If you want to build the application on your own, just run build.bat (Windows) or build.sh (Bash) script.
 You will need to have *node.js* with *npm* installed.

+## Case

+If you need a case for Raspberry Pi 3 with PiFace CAD 2 and you have an access to 3D printer, there are .stl files in the [case_stl folder](case_stl/).